PETA APPROVED VEGAN

 Our path to vegan leather

-A clear principle
+A guiding principle

 How can we be sustainable and animal-friendly?

-During this time, it became increasingly clear to us that every choice of material brings with it its own strengths and challenges.
+This question kept us busy for a very long time.
+We went to the Italian leather trade show in Milan, exchanged ideas with tanneries about their latest processes, talked to product developers and sustainable brands, looked at plant-based leather alternatives and tested them based on our needs.\n\n During this time, it became increasingly clear to us that every choice of material brings with it its own strengths and challenges.
 The answer lay in a very fundamental decision: what values are most important to us as a brand?
 And then we weighed up the pros and cons of each material:

 Vegan leather

 • Vegan leather can be made from polyvinyl chloride, polyurethane or, for example, purely plant-based components such as pineapple leaves, cork, corn, apple peels, grapes and other fruit waste.
-At first glance, this sounds very tempting, were it not for the fact that some of these plant-based alternatives require valuable agricultural land that could otherwise be used to produce food for local people.
+At first glance, this sounds very appealing, if it wasn't for the fact that some of these plant-based alternatives require valuable agricultural land that could otherwise be used to produce food for local people.
 In addition, many of these purely plant-based solutions are not robust enough, so they cannot be used for our products.
 And you would think that plant-based qualities would completely avoid chemical ingredients, right?
 Unfortunately, these are usually PU-coated to refine their surface with a water-repellent, scratch-resistant layer.
 So although the products are vegan, they are unfortunately not as sustainable as they seem at first glance.

-Genuine leather
+Animal leather

 • One of the most common tanning processes is chrome salt tanning.
-The problem here is that these salts can oxidize to carcinogenic chromium VI (in high heat, such as in shop windows).
+The problem is that these salts can oxidise to carcinogenic chromium VI (in high heat, such as in shop windows).
 This can cause severe allergies.
 More environmentally friendly, vegetable tanning processes do exist, but are often not used because they are more expensive and only allow for a very limited, earthy color palette.

 Our conclusion